bseaver/js4-fundme/README.md

     }
 }
 ```
-* Click Add Firebase to Web app and copy information displayed within the var config = {...} into a new file in the project src/app/api-keys.ts as follows:
+* Click `Overview`, `Add Firebase to your Web app` and copy information displayed within the var config = {...} into a new file in the project src/app/api-keys.ts as follows:

   In Project root, create file: src/app/api-keys.ts with